 Erik Jekabson / Trumpet (Associate Professor, part-time)

 M.A. in Composition, SF Conservatory of Music; B. Mus. in Trumpet, Oberlin Conservatory of Music.
 Toured with John Mayer, Illinois Jacquet and Galactic, and has composed for film and dance projects.
-Released several albums as a leader.
+Recorded a solo album Intersection on Fresh Sound/New Talent label.
 Currently teaches at Berkeley City College and Los Medanos College.